web-at-berkeley/backend-project-sp-22/README.md

 # Duck Fashion Show

+## Clarifications
+- Your database can definitely be on localhost!
+We don't expect you to pay for hosting it in the cloud.
+- Remember that you don't need to finish the full project to get a full score!
+Though it would be great if you are able to, we will not hold it against you if you cannot.
 ## Submission Instructions

 Welcome to WDB's backend project for development branch applicants — Spring 2022 👋